Jacek-Kurasiewicz/coreos-essentials-installer/README.md

 ## Install CoreOS Essentials automatically with cloud-config.yml during CoreOS installation process

-In order to install all applications supported by **_CoreOS Essentials Installer_** automatically during CoreOS's first boot, add the following yml snippet to your cloud-config.yml
+In order to install all applications supported by **_CoreOS Essentials Installer_** automatically during CoreOS's first boot, add the following YAML snippet to your cloud-config.yml

 ```yml
 coreos: